-Pursuant to the Governor's Executive Order N-35-20 related to COVID-19, the Director of the California Department of Public Health (CDPH) may waive any of the licensing and staffing requirements of Chapter 3.3 of Division 2 of the HSC and accompanying regulations with respect to any ADHC identified in HSC section 1575.
+Pursuant to the Governor's Executive Orders N-35-20 (PDF), N-17-21 (PDF), and N-21-21 (PDF) related to COVID-19, the Director of the California Department of Public Health (CDPH) may waive any of the licensing and staffing requirements of Chapter 3.3 of Division 2 of the Health and Safety Code (HSC) and accompanying regulations with respect to any ADHC identified in HSC section 1575.

 CDPH is temporarily waiving specified licensing requirements and suspending regulatory enforcement for the following requirements: